From Vessel Trajectories to Safety-Critical Encounter Scenarios: A Generative AI Framework for Autonomous Ship Digital Testing: Methodology

+The type-specific relative-motion condition and the availability of a complete temporal window around $k^\star$ are also required.
+For a retained pair, the reported dynamic DCPA and associated TCPA are taken at the admissible index with the minimum DCPA.

-\subsubsection{Configurable Safety-Critical Scenario Representation}
+\subsection{Configurable Safety-Critical Scenario Representation}

-Given a paired trajectory $(\tau_i^{(1)}, \tau_j^{(2)})$ that satisfies the safety-critical encounter conditions, a standardized scenario representation is further constructed by anchoring the scenario at the closest-interaction instant.
-Let $t^\star$ denote the time corresponding to the minimum observed inter-vessel separation within the encounter interval, i.e.,
+Given a retained trajectory pair $(\tau_i,\tau_j)$ that satisfies the safety-critical encounter conditions, a standardized scenario is constructed around the closest-interaction instant.
+Let $t^\star$ be the source-trajectory time corresponding to $k^\star$ after applying the temporal offset.